Why Is KFC’s International Marketing So Unstoppable?

 KFC has made wave after wave in the marketing community due to its resounding success in China.
 Far and away the country’s most popular American fast food chain, the company is seemingly bulletproof when it comes to its performance with Chinese consumers.
 KFC became the first American fast food chain to enter the Chinese market when it opened its first restaurant just a short walk from Beijing’s famous Tiananmen Square in 1987.
 At the time, the three-story branch was KFC’s largest in the world — an impressive start which set the tone for the chain’s continued triumphs in the country.

-We’ve dissected KFC’s international marketing adventures in China to identify exactly what the chicken powerhouse has been doing so well.
+Without any doubts, KFC is one of the companies that have gone global very successfully.
+We’ve looked into KFC’s international marketing strategies in China to identify exactly what the chicken powerhouse has been doing so well.
 If you’re looking to go international with your brand, you’d be well served to include these principles in your own marketing strategies.
 With KFC’s lessons in mind, you’ll be headed down the path to success with your marketing mix, no matter where you choose to expand.

 Believe it or not, some people don’t want to eat fried chicken.